 Using fluoride for the prevention and control of decay is proven to be both safe and effective.
 Caries risk assessment should include the dosage and frequency of fluoride exposure from various sources such as water, dietary supplements, rinses, toothpastes and other dietary sources of fluoride like beverages and processed food.
 The primary water source (which may not be the child's home) should be identified and assessed for fluoride.
 Professional topical fluoride applications performed semiannually reduce caries risk.

 - Oral Hygiene

 At home oral hygiene and plaque control remain essential elements for oral health.
 Children’s teeth should be brushed twice daily with fluoridated toothpaste and a soft, age-appropriate sized toothbrush.
-Flossing should be initiated when adjacent tooth surfaces can not be cleansed by a toothbrush.
+Flossing may be useful for plaque removal in areas difficult to access with a toothbrush.

 - Dental Home

 The dental home (regular periodic care by the same practitioner) benefits oral health through an emphasis on prevention and early intervention.
 The American Academy of Pediatric Dentistry and the American Dental Association recommend establishment of a dental home by a child’s first birthday.